gyliu1991/gyliu1991.github.io/_pages/about.md

 Research Areas
 ====
-* Trustworthy Machine Learning (Safety, Privacy, and Security)
+* Trustworthy Artificial Intelligence (Safety, Privacy, and Security)
 * Data Privacy and Security
 * Machine Unlearning
 * Membership Inference Attacks

 If you are interested in my research areas, please feel free to drop me an email.